-Malaysia rests on a peninsula and many will often say that there are two major divisions within the country by East and West.
+Malaysia rests on a peninsula, and many will often say that there are two major divisions within the country by East and West.
 Kuala Lumpur is considered to be close to the center but more in West Malaysia with the small island destinations residing in East Malaysia.

-A more affordable way to travel around the country, but one that will take longer is to use a bus.
-Bus tickets are extremely affordable with most prices costing $1-$4 US dollars per hour.
-Longer rides could cost up to $12 US dollars, but that is still half the price of the most affordable plane ticket.
+A more affordable way to travel around the country, though one that will take longer, is to use a bus.
+Bus tickets are extremely affordable, with most prices costing $1-$4 US dollars per hour.
+Longer rides could cost up to $12 US dollars; however, that is still half the price of the most affordable plane ticket.

 Trains are another way to travel around Malaysia and the surrounding areas like Singapore.
-Most Malaysians trains come in two types – express and local.
-Express trains are the nicer option and they will have three different class options with the nicest providing air conditioning.
+Most Malaysian trains come in two types – express and local.
+Express trains are the nicer option, and they will have three different class options with the nicest providing air conditioning.

 If you are looking to explore a specific city and aren’t traveling for long distances, public transportation is a safe and affordable option.
 Public transportation may come in the form of a bus or train, but they should be on schedule and have inexpensive tickets.
 Most journeys will cost less than $2 US dollars for a ticket.

 The same rule also applies to taxis.
 You should always negotiate and settle on a price before your trip because many taxis are shared.
-This means that you may stop to pick up additional riders on the way and if you can’t find anyone the driver may ask that you pay the fare for four people.
+This means that you may stop to pick up additional riders on the way, and if you can’t find anyone, the driver may ask that you pay the fare for four people.

 Finally, you can always walk around a concentrated area to experience the locals and see new sights.
-Walking is free and in many of the populated and touristy areas it is completely safe.
+Walking is free, and in many of the populated and touristy areas, it is completely safe.
 However, you should always be aware of your surroundings and keep your belongings close, just in case.
 It is also best to avoid walking alone at night.

 While Kuala Lumpur is the main city destination, there are lots of other places to explore in Malaysia too.
 Here, we will give a brief overview of the top city destinations in Malaysia.

 As the central hub of the country, Kuala Lumpur is dominated by modern architecture and the Petronas Twin Towers.
 This lively hub is awake 24/7 and eager to entertain visitors.
 With plenty of restaurants, cafes, shopping locations, and heritage sites, visitors can experience Malaysia first-hand.

 While not filled with skyscrapers, you can still find plenty to do with shopping, dining, and entertainment areas.
 Just outside the city is Mount Kinabalu, which is a great place for a hike.